Dileema/Pulse-iD-Assessment/README.md

- -Open Eclipse and choose Import –> Projects from Git (with smart import) -Choose the Clone URI option in the Git import wizard and click Next -Confirm the URI, Host and Repository path parameters and click Next -Choose the Git branches to clone from the remote repository and click Next-Confirm the Directory into which the repository will be cloned and click Next
- -Choose the Maven project to import into Eclipse from GitHub and click Finish
+ -Open Eclipse and choose Import –> Projects from Git (with smart import) -Choose the Clone URI option in the Git import wizard and click Next -Confirm the URI, Host and Repository path parameters and click Next -Choose the Git branches to clone from the remote repository and click Next -Confirm the Directory into which the repository will be cloned and click Next -Choose the Maven project to import into Eclipse from GitHub and click Finish

 # Guidelines for feature file